sewoller/A3/Computing for Cognitive Augmentation of Time Management and Attention.md

-(time management - quick description)
+(time management - quick description) -> give context on what we're looking at

 Supports for [[Time Management]] and [[Attention]] have been studied for decades, and can vary from paper planners and their software equivalents to wearables and nootropics - see [[Systems]] for an overview of a subset of existing systems that researchers have created.